How do I clean and care for my teeth when I'm outdoors? [+natural materials for brushing teeth]

 And who knows, maybe you'll discover more natural dental care alternatives on your adventures that I haven't mentioned here.
 If so, let me know!

 I hope this article was helpful to you.
 Feel free to browse my blog for more helpful tips and tricks for your outdoor adventures.
+Among other things, this guide on outdoor hygiene.

 Have fun and remember: a clean smile is a happy smile, even in the wilderness!